cshedd/movieTastic/README.md

 MovieTastic App

--This assignment uses Giphy API to make movie Gifs appear when buttons are clicked and play/pause when the Gif image is clicked
+-This assignment uses Giphy API to make movie Gifs appear when buttons are clicked and play/pause when the image is clicked

 -The rating of the image is also displayed once it hits the Giphy API